In this article, you will learn all about the different character personality archetypes found in a galaxy far far away (aka Star Wars archetypes).

 This similarity between the hero and villain is often a theme in storytelling.

-However, despite it all he is not purely evil and, by the end of his story, he has realised his mistakes and attempted to atone for them because of his connection with his son.
+However, despite it all, he is not purely evil, and, by the end of his story, he has realized his mistakes and attempted to atone for them because of his connection with his son.

 3. Han Solo – The Outlaw/Anti-Hero